-[594.
-SEMINAR IN PHILOSOPHICAL ANALYSIS.
+594. PHILOSOPHICAL ANALYSIS.
 Spring term.
 Credit three hours.
-Mr. MALCOLM.
-Not given in 1953-54.]
+Mr. MAL-COLM.

-595. $SEMINAR\ IN\ SEMANTICS\ AND\ LOGIC.$ Spring term.
+595. SEMANTICS AND LOGIC.
+Fall term.
 Credit three hours.
-Mr. BLACK.
+T 2-4.

-600. HONORS WORK IN PHILOSOPHY.
+600-602.
+HONORS WORK IN PHILOSOPHY.
 Spring term.
 Credit three hours.
 Prerequisite, provisional acceptance as a candidate for Honors.
 Hours to be arranged.

 For juniors and seniors.
 Study of selected texts and problems under the personal supervision of members of the Staff.
-Required of all students expecting to graduuate with Honors in Philosophy.
+Required of all students expecting to graduate with Honors in Philosophy.